tgirke/GEN242-2021/content/en/tutorials/dplyr/dplyr.md

 });
 </script>

-## `dplyr` Environment
+## Overview

 Modern object classes and methods for handling `data.frame` like structures are provided by the `dplyr` and `data.table` packages.
-The following gives a short introduction to the usage and functionalities of the `dplyr` package.
+A related example is Bioconductor’s `DataTable` object class.
+This tutorial provide a short introduction to the usage and functionalities of the `dplyr` and related packages.

+### Related documentation

 More detailed tutorials on this topic can be found here:

 -   [dplyr: A Grammar of Data Manipulation](https://rdrr.io/cran/dplyr/)